cindy12-gao/3D-Mouse-Brain-neuron-projection-Mapping-Pipeline/README.md

-# 3D Mouse Brain Signal Mapping Pipeline
+# 3D Mouse Brain neuron projection Mapping Pipeline

 This repository contains a pipeline for processing and analyzing neuron projection of 3D mouse brain or half brain, including signal extraction, registration, and quantitative analysis.